 What happens if we do not settle in mediation?

-In the absence of settlement, the parties lose none of their rights to trial in Family Court.
-You will receive a document that provides proof of completion of mediation and lists the contested issues.
+If you do not reach a settlement, the parties lose none of their rights to trial in Family Court.
+You will receive a document that serves as proof of mediation completion and lists the contested issues.

 Mediation before filing has a very high success rate, because the parties come to the table with the intention to resolve their conflict.
 Should one or more issues not be resolved, it does not mean that mediation was a waste.

-An agreement can still be prepared on the issues that are resolved.
-You have the option to either hire attorneys to negotiate on your behalf and go to court on the unresolved issues, or come back for another session of mediation to try to resolve the conflict.
+An agreement can still be prepared for the things everyone agrees on.
+You have the option to either hire attorneys to negotiate on your behalf and go to court on the unresolved issues or come back for another session of mediation to try to resolve the conflict.

 Sometimes taking a break and returning to the table can be beneficial.